DaviGramacho/Exercicios_Linguagem_Programacao/README.md

     public static void main(String[] args) {
         Scanner scanner = new Scanner(System.in);

-        // Solicita a hora de início
-        System.out.print("Digite a hora de início do jogo (em horas inteiras): ");
+        // Solicita a hora de início e a hora de fim System.out.print("Digite a hora de início do jogo: ");
         int horaInicio = scanner.nextInt();

-        // Solicita a hora de fim
-        System.out.print("Digite a hora de fim do jogo (em horas inteiras): ");
+        System.out.print("Digite a hora de fim do jogo: ");
         int horaFim = scanner.nextInt();

         // Calcula a duração do jogo